An Australian project reveals surprising results at mineral sands mine

 |Hobie Pro Angler 14 Kayak||Didn’t require a boat ramp to launchProvided the best understanding of the environment for the hydrographer||Less efficient than 4m open hull with outboard motorIncreased risk of exposure to tailings/water|

 As the table shows, USVs were easy to launch and didn’t require personnel to be on the water.
 While effective at the start of the project, USVs ended up providing the poorest understanding of the environment as the water column filled with sediment.
-Without on-water confirmation (only possible with a manned vessel), it was difficult to validate the observations from unmanned surveys as tailings continued to be deposited in the dam.
+It is difficult to validate the observations from unmanned surveys as tailings continue to be deposited into the dam, without on-water confirmation (only possible with a manned vessel).

 MANNED VESSELS MORE EFFICIENT

 Over time, we found manned vessels were far more efficient than the USVs in undertaking survey operations at the tailings dam.